You are here

 |Reasonable Hypothesis||13 of 2022|

 |Balance of Probabilities||14 of 2022|

 Changes from previous Instruments

 Aortic stenosis is a narrowing of the opening of the aortic valve in the heart.
 This narrowing restricts blood flow from the left ventricle of the heart into the aorta.

 Confirming the diagnosis

 The diagnosis may be provisionally made from findings on clinical examination and is generally confirmed by echocardiogram (heart ultrasound).
 Cardiac catheterisation may be undertaken in some cases and provides a definitive diagnosis.
-Symptoms are not required for diagnosis.
+Symptoms are not required for diagnosis but will typically be present.
 Note that aortic stenosis due to rheumatic fever is covered by a different SOP.
 Obstruction to blood flow due to narrowing above or below the aortic valve is not covered by this SOP.

 The relevant medical specialist is a cardiologist.